aureumapes/srmp-public/README.md

 # srmp-public
-This is the code for the Slime Rancher MultiPlayer Mod (SRMP).
+This is the code for the Slime Rancher MultiPlayer Mod (SRMP) by SatyPardus.

-The suer manual can be found [here](/manual.md).
+The user manual which includes information about compatability information, download and installation instructions and standard troubleshooting can be found [here](/manual.md).

 ## Bug Status